stiglers-eponym/BeamerPresenter/INSTALL.md

 ```sh
 cmake --build build-dir
 ```
-If this was successful, you can find the executable in "build-dir/src/beamerpresenter.exe".
+If this was successful, you can find the executable in "build-dir\src\beamerpresenter.exe".
 But note that this executable depends on shared libraries (Qt and (maybe) zlib).

 ### Installing